Date: 14. August 2016.

 Facilities: There is a reading lamp and a power outlet for every seat.

 All the window shades are down as I enter the plane.
-The only light in the cabin is dark blue coming out from above the overhead bins and a shade of magenta from the lights over windows.
-It certainly makes for a dramatic effect during the boarding process.
+The only light in the cabin is from above the overhead bins.
+The lights are a mix of blue and magenta, which certainly makes for a dramatic effect during the boarding process.

 Welcome drink on the ground: Orange juice in a plastic cup.